 Annual Program Planning

-The Skyline College Annual Program Plan is an integral piece of the planning and budget processes.
+The Skyline College Annual Program Plan (APP) is an integral piece of the planning and budget processes.
 The Skyline College model is an integrated one which allows each program and service area to maintain its identity and uniqueness, while creating a standardized approach to annual planning.